Stvnwastaken/Stvnwastaken/README.md

 - 📫 Reach me on discord: **LightLord#4261**

-- ⚡ Fun Fact, **juggling many projects at a time is not very productive
+- ⚡ Fun Fact: **juggling many projects at a time is not very productive**

 ### [](https://github.com/LightLordYT/LightLordYT#languages-and-tools)Languages and Tools: